Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Limitations and Conclusion

 \section{Limitations and Conclusion}

-In this work, we introduce Level-of-detail (LOD) to 3D Gaussian Splatting, using a novel octree structure to organize anchor Gaussians hierarchically.
-Our model, \modelname, addresses previous limitations by resolving LOD conflicts in multi-scale training images and reducing redundant Gaussians in texture-rich or zoom-out views, thereby overcoming aliasing and rendering inefficiency.
-Through careful design, \modelname significantly enhances detail capture while maintaining real-time rendering performance without increasing the number of 3D Gaussians.
-This suggests potential for future real-world streaming experiences, demonstrating the capability of advanced neural rendering methods to deliver seamless, high-quality interactive 3D scene and content.
+In this work, we introduce Level-of-Details (LOD) to Gaussian representation, using a novel octree structure to organize anchors hierarchically.
+Our model, \modelname, addresses previous limitations by dynamically fetching appropriate LOD levels based on observed views and scene complexity, ensuring consistent rendering performance with adaptive LOD adjustments.
+Through careful design, \modelname significantly enhances detail capture while maintaining real-time rendering performance without increasing the number of Gaussian primitives.
+This suggests potential for future real-world streaming experiences, demonstrating the capability of advanced rendering methods to deliver seamless, high-quality interactive 3D scene and content.

 However, certain model components, like octree construction and progressive training, still require hyperparameter tuning.
 Balancing anchors in each LOD level and adjusting training iteration activation are also crucial.
-Moreover, our model still faces challenges associated with 3D-GS, including dependency on initial sparse point clouds and lack of geometry support.
+Moreover, our model still faces challenges associated with 3D-GS, including dependency on the precise camera poses and lack of geometry support.
 These are left as our future works.